fairmath/fherma-challenges/softmax-function/description.md

 Where:

 - $z = [z_1, z_2, ..., z_n]$ is the input vector,
-- n represents the size of the input vector (e.g., the number of class logits in classification, vocabulary size in language models, or the number of input sequence tokens in transformers).
+- $n$ represents the size of the input vector (e.g., the number of class logits in classification, vocabulary size in language models, or the number of input sequence tokens in transformers).

 The goal of this challenge is to implement an algorithm that evaluates the Softmax function on encrypted data.